Jbleezy/BO2-Reimagined/README.md

 * Tank: standing on the tread pushes the player forward instead of backward if the tank is moving
 * Tank: changed cooldown to 30 seconds (normally 2-120 seconds depending on how long players were on the tank)
 * Tank: no longer free to activate if called
+* Tank: changed cooling down hint string from "Tank engine cooling down" to "The tank is cooling down"
 * Teleporters: stay active after picking up gramophone
 * Teleporters: placing gramophone activates The Crazy Place teleporters
 * Teleporters: players face away from the teleporters when returning from The Crazy Place